neelsmith/greeklang/morphology/dev/notes/core-inflection.md

     #letter# = #consonant# #vowel# #breathing#

-So break out an "alphabet" file to include in phonology

 So requirements would be;

-1. makefile compiling `inflection.a`
+1. √ makefile compiling `inflection.a`
-2. cp in compiled inflection.a and its source files (for inclusion in symbols)
+2. √ cp in compiled inflection.a and its source files (for inclusion in symbols)
 3. √ cp in alphabet file (alphabet.fst?)

+## Dependencies for JVM code

+These classes use `GreekString` objects:

+- `AnalysisTriple`
+- `FstToken`
+- `MorphologicalAnalysis`
+- `MorphologicalParser`

+.wq